Dr. Randall Scott Seright

 Abstract.
 This presentation shares the practical outcomes and insights from a comprehensive polymer flooding evaluation conducted in Kuwait, culminating in the successful implementation of a pilot project.
 An extensive laboratory study was conducted to evaluate the feasibility and performance of polymer flooding for enhanced oil recovery (EOR) in high-salinity, high- temperature carbonate reservoirs typical of Kuwait.
 Eleven commercial polymer samples from leading global suppliers were systematically screened using standardized protocols that assessed fluid–fluid compatibility, rheological behavior, thermal stability, and filtration properties.
 The core evaluation workflow included filter ratio, screen factor, viscosity-shear profiles, capillary shear degradation, and static adsorption on reservoir rock.
 Single-phase core flood tests were performed to quantify injectivity and resistance factors, while two-phase oil displacement experiments demonstrated the displacement efficiency of selected polymers.
 A key finding was that the selected polymer achieved an additional 11% oil recovery over waterflooding in Berea sandstone cores, with a polymer retention of only 0.01 mg/g rock.

-Danil Hagay
+Danil Khagay

 Gazpromneft Technological Partnerships LLC